-The overall wellbeing of Salvadorans has improved significantly since the end of the civil war (see p.
-17-18 of History and Myth).
+The overall wellbeing of Salvadorans has improved significantly since the end of the civil war (see History and Myth).
 Between 1992-2023, life expectancy at birth steadily increased from about 66 to 76 years.
-Meanwhile, infant mortality (the proportion of infants who die before age 1).

-decreased dramatically from 42 to 12 deaths per 1,000 live births.
+Meanwhile, infant mortality (the proportion of infants who die before age 1), decreased dramatically from 42 to 9 deaths per 1,000 live births.

-Moreover, maternal mortality fell from 140 deaths per 100,000 live births to 43, lower than the Latin American and Caribbean averages (88)
+Moreover, maternal mortality fell from 140 deaths per 100,000 live births to 39, lower than the Latin American and Caribbean averages (77)

-yet considerably higher than the US rate (21).
+yet considerably higher than the US rate (17).